 Homegrown Habitat Hosts

 By incorporating local California Native Plants and other nature friendly practices Habitat Hosts create habitat for birds, bees, butterflies and other beneficial insects.
 They help wildlife navigate between natural areas, increase the pollen, nectar and habitat they need.
 The Hosts share information and photos of their gardens on our website in order to inspire others to do the same.
-Homegrown Habitat HOST front yards can always be viewed online.
+Homegrown Habitat Host front yards can always be viewed online.

 The native plant habitat we protect or add to our landscapes today will determine what life looks like tomorrow.
 We’re all part of the web of life.
-Plant List for HH
+Plant List for HH Sacramento Region

 Link to GARDENING RESOURCES ~ Link back to Homegrown Habitat